Lyrae-Zaniah/A-Dungeon-de-Melkor-Game-/README.md

 - Control flow (`while`, `if`, `break`, etc)
 - Clean structuring using only basic Python
 - Menu-driven interactions in the terminal

+---

+## 🧙‍♂️ Author
+Made by Guilherme or @Lyrae-Zaniah